aurion-codes/aurion-codes/README.md

 Since completing the program I've kept current by taking advantage of full-stack web development courses on Udemy, blogging to help others and expand upon my current skills and being a professional googler and researcher.
 I'm excited to continually learn and be a life-long learner of innovative technologies.

-🌱 I enjoy staying up-to-date with technolgies so I am currently learning about AWS and cloud computing.
+🌱 I enjoy staying up-to-date with technolgies.
+I am currently learning about AWS and cloud computing.

 <!-- Fun Facts:
   I love solving puzzles